emer/axon/Hip.md

 ```

 * `ActQ1` = auto encoder minus phase state (in both CA1 and ECout
-        used in EcCa1Prjn as minus phase relative to ActP plus phase in CHL)
+        used in EcCa1Path as minus phase relative to ActP plus phase in CHL)
 * `ActM` = recall minus phase (normal minus phase dynamics for CA3 recall learning)
 * `ActP` = plus (serves as plus phase for both auto and recall)

-learning just happens at end of trial as usual, but encoder projections use the ActQ1, ActM, ActP variables to learn on the right signals
+learning just happens at end of trial as usual, but encoder pathways use the ActQ1, ActM, ActP variables to learn on the right signals

 # References